Localization and splitting of a quantum droplet with a potential defect: Introduction

-Upon quenching a repulsive potential well, we showcase droplet's fragmentation into two counterpropagating segments whose separation and velocity can be tuned by means of the potential height and width.
+Upon quenching a potential barrier, we showcase droplet's fragmentation into two counterpropagating segments whose separation and velocity can be tuned by means of the potential height and width.
 A semiclassical model is devised to capture this response, based on energy conservation.
 Meanwhile, the quench excites the droplet fragments which suffer self-evaporation~\cite{Ferioli_evaporation} releasing small density portions.
-On the other hand, the sudden ramp-up of the attractive well enforces spatial localization of the droplet which features excitation processes.
+On the other hand, the sudden ramp-up of the potential well enforces spatial localization of the droplet which features excitation processes.
 The latter, due to self-evaporation, decay in the course of the evolution letting the droplet to eventually attain a quasi-steady state.
 Monitoring the position variance allows to track the collective motion of the droplet and its excitation frequencies whose values are in-sync with the BdG predictions.
 Finally, insights into the participating microscopic mechanisms and the crucial role of the quantum superposition for the droplet dynamics are unveiled through the single-particle eigenstates of the external potential.
 The dynamical behavior of the eigenstates inherits information about the droplet's excitation processes.

 This work is organized as follows.
 Section~\ref{sec:theory} introduces our droplet setting along with its external potential and eigenstates as well as the reduced single-component eGPE framework.
-Section~\ref{statics} elaborates on the characteristics of the droplet solutions and their stability in the presence of an attractive and a repulsive potential barrier.
-In Section~\ref{dynamics1D} we analyze the emergent nonequilibrium droplet dynamics induced by suddenly switching on the potential barrier which facilitates the dynamical splitting [Sec.~\ref{dyn_split}] or localization [Sec.~\ref{dyn_loc}] of the original droplet.
+Section~\ref{statics} elaborates on the characteristics of the droplet solutions and their stability in the presence of a potential well and barrier.
+In Section~\ref{dynamics1D} we analyze the emergent nonequilibrium droplet dynamics induced by suddenly switching on the potential defect which facilitates the dynamical splitting [Sec.~\ref{dyn_split}] or localization [Sec.~\ref{dyn_loc}] of the original droplet.
 A decomposition of the many-body dynamics in terms of the single-particle eigenstates of the external confinement obtained through exact diagonalization is discussed in Sec.~\ref{SPFs}.
 We conclude and discuss future research extensions based on our results in Section~\ref{conclusions}.